-The amount that someone can sue for a car accident varies is dependent on the damages (injuries, both medical and physical) after the accident.
-It is certainly possible that someone can sue after a car accident for hundreds of thousands of dollars or even millions of dollars.
+The amount that someone can sue for a car accident injury varies depending on the physical and medical fallout of the accident (damages). it is certainly possible that someone could sue for a great deal of money or none at all.

-In Maryland, you are allowed to sue someone after a car accident.
 However, a person that files suit must understand that they will be required to prove the elements of their case to be successful.
-For the person who is suing, or filing suit, they must prove four elements.
+For the person who is suing or filing suit, they must prove four elements.
 Those four elements that must be proven are:

 - There was a duty of care (i.e. to drive safely),